drdeepakuniyal/drdeepakuniyal.github.io/_pages/about.md

 Hi, I am a PhD candidate at the [School of Computer Science](https://www.qut.edu.au/about/faculty-of-science/school-of-computer-science), [Queensland University of Technology (QUT)](https://www.qut.edu.au/), Brisbane, Australia, supervised by [Professor Richi Nayak](https://www.qut.edu.au/about/our-people/academic-profiles/r.nayak).
 I am currently in the final stages of writing my thesis.

 My research focuses on **Natural Language Processing (NLP)** and **Machine Learning**, with a particular emphasis on cross-linguistic text classification, topic modelling, and social media analysis.
-I develop automated systems to analyse and understand emerging trends across multilingual online platforms using pre-trained transformer models (BERT, RoBERTa) and novel deep learning architectures including semi-supervised and GAN-based methods.
+I develop automated systems to analyse and understand emerging trends across multilingual online platforms using pre-trained transformer models (BERT, RoBERTa) and novel deep learning architectures, including semi-supervised and GAN-based methods.

 Before starting my PhD, I spent six years as an **Assistant Professor of Computer Science** at Graphic Era University, India, and worked as a **Software Engineer** at Evalueserve SEZ Private Limited, Gurgaon.
 I am also an **Academic Tutor** at QUT, teaching units in Algorithms and Complexity, Programming Fundamentals, and Object-Oriented Programming.